jeremyaranas-hashicorp/minikube/vault/vault-reproductions/README.md

 ## App Role

+This script configures AppRole auth method and allows a user to log into Vault using the role_id and secret_id to obtain a token.

 ```
 ./app-role.sh
 ```
-This script will enable app role and login using the role_id and secret_id to obtain a token

 # Sources